Knee Trigger Points – The Case of Mysterious Falls

 This was the real ‘throw away your crutches’ experience.
 It was wonderful, and I owe it to my knowledge of trigger points.

-This lady returned for one more treatment, and after that the mysterious falls never returned.
+This lady returned for one more treatment, and after that, the mysterious falls never returned.

 Now, this was one very dramatic case.
 But over the years I have treated several other elderly people with the same problem.

-Pedro Sepúlveda July 5, 2010 at 6:05 pm
+Pedro Sepúlveda July 5, 2010

 Dear Jonathan: may be, and you´ll probably think that this is a silly question.
 Anyway and althougt I´ve been studying for years the anatomy and physiology of voluntary striated muscle I’m still very confused about trigger points.
 I read somewhere that trigger points might have three explanations: the theory of energy crisis; the motor end synapses; and radiculopathies.
 Why do they never include the role of muscle spindles disfunction?
 It’s quite clear when you apply pressure followed by a stretching manoeuvre the intrafusal fibers will return to normal originating this way an action potential to extrafusal muscle fibers.
 Probably what I’m saying is not more that a big nonsense.
 I´ll be waiting for your opinion.
 Cheers Pedro

-Jonathan July 11, 2010 at 5:59 am
+Jonathan July 11, 2010

 hello Pedro